-Technical Needs
+B. Technical Needs:

-DCRM is currently lacking the technical expertise in wetland ecology and delineation required for completion of this strategy; however, sufficient budget has been set aside for the contracting of wetlands technical experts to help develop the field assessment and delineation methodology and train DCRM staff in its application.
-Additional funding is set aside to allow this or another contractor to delineate one high-priority wetland system in partnership with DCRM staff, allowing for further capacity building and training.
+DCRM is currently lacking the technical expertise required for completion of this strategy, however, sufficient budget has been set aside for the contracting of wetlands technical experts to help develop the field assessment and delineation methodology and train DCRM staff in its application.
+Additional funding is set aside to allow this or another contractor to delineate the top priority wetlands in partnership with DCRM staff, allowing for further capacity building and training.